CONTACT US 020 3129 3301

 How to choose climbing skins?

-1 - Climbing skins with glue
+1 - Glue climbing skins

-2 - Glueless skins
+2 - Glue-free (self-adhesive) skins

-What materials are used in a climbing skin?
+What fibres are used for climbing skins?

 1 - Mohair skins